microluxe20/microluxe20/src/markdown/microluxe20_handbook.md

 ## Races

-Your character's race determines your overall physical appearance and provides a bonus to certain aspects of your character.
+Your character's race determines your overall physical appearance and provides different bonuses to stats and skills.

 When creating a character, your player will be one of the major races of Terador.
 The world has a wealth of races to choose from, each with their unique history.
 While the Mir are the most common race in Terador, the many other races are fairly commonplace to see as well.